Clap404/LegacyMods/README.md

 ### Features

+- same width as a standard nema17 motor
 - 1:2 reduction in the default configuration (provides no real benefit)
 - avoids using a coupler, ensuring the lead screw is straight
 - saves z-travel compared to using a coupler